Top 15 Korean Symbolism and Traditional Patterns You Must Know!

 10. Pujok

 Pujok is a korean symbols in talisman that have two type with two opposite meaning – the one acts as a good luck charm, and the other works to protect from evil or bad luck.
-Pujok usually had a yellow background with red symbols or characters.
+You can find this symbol easily by recognize it’s bright yellow background and red symbols or characters.
 Koreans felt that evil spirits disliked the colors of gold and yellow.
 Red represented blood or fire, and psychologically it meant the color of life and emotion.

 11. The Manja 만자 – Swastika